 Adoptive parents may be able to obtain an adoption subsidy.
 This means they can continue to receive financial support from the agency, even after the adoption is finalized.
 Adoption subsidy is negotiated at the time of the adoption placement and is based on the special needs of the child.

 If you are a foster/resource family, the agency has either custody or guardianship of the foster child and is legally responsible for the children.

 If you move through the process of being an adoptive family, the agency then has guardianship of the child until the adoption is finalized.

 Yes!
 While the initial goal for children that enter foster care is reunification with their parents or relatives, sometimes this goal is not achievable in the state mandated timeline.
 For adoption through foster care to be a possibility…

-- Second, the child’s goal is changed to adoption or some other permanency goal through the Juvenile & Domestic Relations Court.
+- First, the child’s goal is changed to adoption or some other permanency goal through the Juvenile & Domestic Relations Court.

 - From the beginning of the process, the time frame for adoption finalization is 1-3 years.

 - It is never known from the beginning if a child’s goal will be adoption.
 It can take up to 18 months to know if a child’s goal will change to adoption.